Zhiqiang-hao/Script-for-lncRNA-predict-and-analysis/README.md

 # Script-for-lncRNA-predict-and-analysis

-This is the perl script set of lncRNA prediction.
+This is the perl script set for lncRNA prediction.